cgosec/Blauhaunt/README.md

 ## Get started
-Running Blauhaunt is as simple as that:
+Running Blauhaunt is as simple as that: open https://cgosec.github.io/Blauhaunt/app/ since there is no backend no data will leave your local system. *(third party librarys integrated and I do not take any responsibilities of their communication behavior.
+Imports are in the index.html file on top)*

 run a cmd or bash or what ever you like...